itsmehere/CS50AI/LectureNotes/Week6_Language.md

 Number of times a term appears in a documents

-This might not provide us with an accurate subject of a document simple because english grammar words(and, but, a, of, etc...) will most likely be the most used words regardless of the subject.
+This might not provide us with an accurate subject of a document simply because English grammar words(and, but, a, of, etc...) will most likely be the most used words regardless of the doc subject.

 - Function words - words that have little meaning on their own but are used to grammatically connect other words
   - E.g. the, and, am, is, yet, which, etc...
 - Context words - words that carry meaning independently
-  - E.g. algorith, category, computer, etc...
+  - E.g. algorithm, category, computer, etc...

 To solve this problem, we can print out the most common words that are not in a list of function words.
 That way, we eliminate words that don't give us much meaning.
 However, even this poses a couple concerns.
 In a series like Harry Potter, it is probably safe to assume that the words "Harry" and "Hermione" and "Ron" might appear the most often in each book but it still isn't telling us the difference between them.
 What we really want is to find words that occur more frequently in one document but less frequently in other documents.

 ### Inverse Document Frequency:

-Measure of how common or rare a words is across documents
+Measure of how common or rare a word is across documents

 Calculated using: